-Our Fall Gathering will be Sunday, October 21.
-Save the date and plan to join us at Mountain Brook Baptist Church for informative and inspiring breakouts in the afternoon followed by dinner and worship.
+Our Fall Gathering will be Sunday, October 21 and Monday, October 22.
+Join us at Mountain Brook Baptist Church for informative and inspiring breakouts in the afternoon followed by dinner and worship.
 This year's keynote speaker is Dr. Barry Howard.
 Our worship will also feature the joint Alabama CBF choir.
 You won't want to miss it!
+Click the button below for more information and to register.

 Seed Camp planning is underway for 2018.
 If you are interested in joining the team that has ministered in Perry County for the past several years, contact Lucas Dorion.